KellerJordan/Exponentiated-Gradient-PyTorch/README.md

 # Exponentiated-Gradient-PyTorch

-Implementation of the exponentiated gradient (EG) algorithm in PyTorch.
-This optimizer can be used like any other to train PyTorch models.
-The EG algorithm is introduced in [1].
+Implementation of the exponentiated gradient (EG) algorithm with positive and negative weights in PyTorch.
+This optimizer can be used like any other to train PyTorch models, and performs comparably to gradient-descent based methods.
+The EG algorithm was introduced in [1].

 ### Paper